selvaje/spatial-ecology-blog_old/wp-content/plugins/companion-auto-update/readme.txt

 4. Keep track of updates with the update log

 == Changelog ==

+= 3.3.8 (March 1, 2019) =
+* Fix: Show correct timestamp in log
+* Fix: Fixed a few typos
+* New: Filter the log for Plugins, Themes or All
+* New: Click on a plugins' name to show the changelog
+* Improvement: Added more checks to the status log
+* Improvement: Added better documentation when issues show up

+= 3.3.7 (February 2, 2019) =
+* Fix: In some rare cases various errors showed up when saving settings, this is fixed now

+= 3.3.6 (January 14, 2019) =
+* Security improvements

+= 3.3.5 (January 5, 2019)  =
+* New: See WordPress & PHP version on the status page
+* New: WordPress core updates now show in status log
+* Improvement: Split Update log and Status tab
+* Improvement: Update log now shows new version (no old version yet, sorry)
+* Improvement: If major updates are disabled the update nag will no longer show
+* Fix: Error Notice: Undefined index: menloc

+= 3.3.4 (December 24, 2018) =
+* Improved: Few tweaks to the new warning icon
+* Improved: Changed a few strings to be clearer to understand

+= 3.3.3 (December 22, 2018) =
+* New: Set the time for Core updates
+* New: Welcome screen after plugin activation to help new users find their way
+* New: Warning icon in the top bar when something is wrong
+* Improvement: More logs have been added to the status page
+* Improvement: Redesigned support tab
+* Improvement: We've checked all the text in the plugin and made some changes to make translating this plugin a little bit easier
+* Improvement: The mobile design has been improved big time
+* Fix: Some sites still recieved core update emails even when disabled, this should not happen anymore.

+= 3.3.2 (December 20, 2018) =
+* Global error?
+No need to contact us anymore, let the plugin fix it for you!

 = 3.3.1 (November 15, 2018)  =
 * Fix: Can't Find constant error